-• Question yourself as to whether the wood you are using comes from a sustainable yield.

-- Know about pertinent regulations and campfire management techniques. - Judge the wind, weather, location, and wood availability.
+- Ask yourself if the wood you are using comes from a sustainable yield. - Know about pertinent regulations and campfire management techniques. - Judge the wind, weather, location, and wood availability.
 Decide whether it's safe and responsible to build a campfire.